 By 1956 my elder brother who was four years older than me, had been out of the RAF for only a year as he had opted for a three year term, having done that to receive more pay and technical training than he would have received as a National Serviceman.
 He seemed to have almost enjoyed his service during which he had been able to buy two motorbikes, latterly replaced by a rather ancient car.
 Accordingly, influenced by his experiences I decided that when the time came I would also 'sign on for three'.

 One day in April the dreaded buff envelope duly arrived and I found myself on a No.8 bus on the way to the Government Buildings in Marston, an eastern suburb of Oxford.
-There, in a low hall, as if on a moving walkway, scores of young men slowly progressed past various desks and doctors as forms were filled and bodily apertures examined.
+There, in a low hall, as if on a moving walkway, scores of nervous young men slowly progressed past a series of desks where ancient and jaded doctors prodded torsos, examined bodily apertures and filled in forms.
 There was little privacy and occasional nudity but the bored staff so regarded us as 'units' rather than people, that only those of very susceptible sensibilities were much embarrassed by the unseemly process.
 I learnt with gratification that it was the consensus view of this veterinary panel that all my parts were of sufficient quality to satisfy Her Majesty and that she would be pleased to accept me into her service forthwith.
 Finally on yet another form I recorded my desire to serve her as a regular member of her Royal Air Force.
 In a dreamlike state I returned home pondering my fate.

 A short journey took us to the huge sprawling and far from pristine RAF camp at Cardington where in a large green wooden hut, our group now about forty strong, was brusquely greeted by a grizzled man in blue uniform, each sleeve of which bore three stripes surmounted by a crown.
 He explained that this meant that he was nearly the most important man in the whole of the Royal Air Force.
 This seemed somewhat at variance with his duty of issuing each man with a large white mug and a set of cutlery, although this was done begrudgingly and only as a reward for the completion of more forms.
 He summoned a minion who, after advising us that the propeller badge on his arm meant that as a Leading Aircraftman he too was of a very high rank, arranged us in lines of three and by causing us to do what he called 'marching' we arrived more or less en-masse at the particular shabby wooden hut, number 439, which was to be our temporary home, our shambling group having been navigated through a huge maze of identical ones en route.
 Inside on polished brown linoleum, twenty iron beds were arranged along the walls separated by narrow wardrobes and lockers.
 We threw our cases on the beds and urged by our vociferous LAC, reformed our group to be herded off to the Bedding Store to receive blankets, sheets and pillowcases.